yangfangs/physpetools/README.rst

     Print help message and exits.

 -i
-    Input a txt file contain the a abbreviation species names are same with KEGG species abbreviation.
+    Input a TXT file contain species names (abbreviated names) are same with KEGG species abbreviation.

 -o
-    A directory contain range text file.
+    A directory contain the generate configure files.
 The directory name is iverw.

 -r
     Annotating ranges by kingdom, phylum, class or order.
 The default is phylum.

 -a
-    Colored ranges by users assign, users can choice from kingdom phylum class and order.
+    Colored ranges by users assign, users can choice from <kingdom>, <phylum>, <class> and <order>.

 -l
-    Change labels from abbreviation names to full names.
+    Change species labels from abbreviated names to full names.

 check
 ^^^^^^^^^^^^^^^^^^^^

-Use check module  check input organisms match in kegg database or 16s database
+The `check` module design for check input organisms whether match in KEGG database or SILVA database.

 .. code-block:: console